drone/drone-migrate/README.md

 # Others

+## Update database file path for sqlite3 (Optional)

+Keep in mind, the default path in container for v0.8 is `/var/lib/drone/db/drone.sqlite`, v1 is `/data/database.sqlite`.
+If you are using default, don't set it wrong.

 ## Update provider's callback URL

 Remember to update the authorization callback URL from [/authorize](https://0-8-0.docs.drone.io/install-for-github/) to [/login](https://docs.drone.io/server/provider/github/), or you can create a new one.